HealthSamurai/documentation/modules-1/profiling-and-validation/fhir-schema-validator/supported-implementation-guides.md

 ## Supported FHIR Implementation Guides (IGs) Packages

 Here is the complete list of supported and ready-to-use Implementation Guides (IGs) for the new validator engine.
 We use [packages2.fhir.org](http://packages2.fhir.org/) as the source of truth for implementation guides and synchronise them daily at 00:00 UTC.
+The package includes the following resources: FHIR NPM Package manifest, FHIR Schemas, StructureDefinitions (for introspection purposes only), SearchParameters, CompartmentDefinitions, and ValueSet resources (for introspection purposes only).
 This documentation page is also updated automatically.

 ---